1. What is Montana Foreign LLC Registration?

 B) Local business licenses and permits

 Montana does not issue a general statewide business license.
-However, foreign LLCs may be required to obtain local permits or licenses at the city or county level depending on business location and industry.
+However, Foreign LLCs may be required to obtain local permits or licenses at the city or county level depending on business location and industry.
 Regulated activities such as construction, professional services, food service, or transportation often require additional approvals.

 C) EIN and banking

-Registering as a foreign LLC in Montana does not create a new legal entity.
-Most foreign LLCs continue using their existing Employer Identification Number (EIN) issued by the Internal Revenue Service.
+Registering as a Foreign LLC in Montana does not create a new legal entity.
+Most Foreign LLCs continue using their existing Employer Identification Number (EIN) issued by the Internal Revenue Service.
 Montana registration does not require applying for a new EIN.

 Financial institutions may still request the following when opening or maintaining accounts tied to Montana operations:

-- Montana foreign LLC approval documentation
+- Montana Foreign LLC approval documentation

 - Certificate of Authority issued by the Montana Secretary of State